Regulation Text

 Compliance, Authority, and the Duty to Ask — § 91.123

-Walk the four paragraphs and you'll see the whole architecture of how ATC and pilots actually share the airspace.
+Walking the four paragraphs reveals the whole architecture of how ATC and pilots share the airspace.

 (a) Clearances.
-When ATC gives you a clearance, you fly it.
+When ATC issues a clearance, the pilot flies it.
 Period.
-The only ways out are three: you get an amended clearance, an emergency exists, or you're responding to a TCAS resolution advisory.
-Notice what's not on that list — "I didn't feel like it" and "the other route was prettier."
+The only ways out are three: the pilot gets an amended clearance, an emergency exists, or the pilot is responding to a TCAS resolution advisory.
+Notice what is not on that list — preference and a more scenic route.
 Compliance is the default.
 Deviation is the exception, and the exception has to be defensible.

-Tucked inside (a) is a line that should be tattooed on every student's kneeboard: "When a pilot is uncertain of an ATC clearance, that pilot shall immediately request clarification from ATC."
+Tucked inside (a) is a line worth committing to memory: "When a pilot is uncertain of an ATC clearance, that pilot shall immediately request clarification from ATC."
 The duty to ask is a regulation, not a courtesy.
-If the clearance is fuzzy — the altitude, the fix, the frequency, the runway, the hold-short instruction — you ask.
-Pretending you heard it and guessing wrong is how pilots end up in a deviation file.
+If the clearance is unclear — the altitude, the fix, the frequency, the runway, the hold-short instruction — the pilot asks.
+Pretending to have heard it and guessing wrong is how pilots end up in a deviation file.

 (b) Instructions.
 Same idea, broader scope.
-Anywhere ATC is exercising control, you fly the instruction unless an emergency says otherwise.
+Anywhere ATC is exercising control, the pilot flies the instruction unless an emergency says otherwise.

 (c) Tell them.
-If you deviate — emergency or TCAS RA — you notify ATC as soon as possible.
+If the pilot deviates — emergency or TCAS RA — ATC is notified as soon as possible.
 Not after landing.
 Not after the debrief.
-As soon as the airplane lets you key the mic.
+As soon as the cockpit workload permits keying the mic.

 (d) Put it in writing.
-If ATC gave you priority handling in an emergency and then asks for a report, you have 48 hours to submit a detailed written report to the manager of that ATC facility.
-Treat that timer as a hard wall.
+If ATC gave priority handling in an emergency and then asks for a report, the pilot has 48 hours to submit a detailed written report to the manager of that ATC facility.
+That timer is a hard wall.

-One more thing — the TCAS RA precedence.
-When the box says climb and the controller says descend, you fly the RA.
-That precedence is reinforced in AC 120‑55, and it's the right answer every time.
-Then you tell ATC what you did.
+One more point — the TCAS RA precedence.
+When the box says climb and the controller says descend, the pilot flies the RA.
+That precedence is reinforced in AC 120‑55, and it is the correct answer every time.
+ATC is then notified of the maneuver.

 What an Examiner Asks About § 91.123

-This one shows up on almost every oral — private, instrument, commercial, CFI.
-Be ready for these:
+This regulation appears on almost every oral — private, instrument, commercial, CFI.
+Common questions include:

-• "What do you do if ATC gives you a clearance you can't comply with?" — You say unable, and you offer what you can do.
+- "What do you do if ATC gives you a clearance you can't comply with?" — Say unable, and offer what the aircraft can do.

-• "What's the 48‑hour rule?" — If ATC gave you priority in an emergency and asks for a report, you submit a detailed written report to the facility manager within 48 hours (paragraph d).
+- "What's the 48‑hour rule?" — If ATC gave priority in an emergency and asks for a report, submit a detailed written report to the facility manager within 48 hours (paragraph d).

-The trick question examiners love: "What's the difference between a clearance and an instruction?"
+The trick question examiners favor: "What's the difference between a clearance and an instruction?"
 A clearance is authorization to proceed under specified conditions (route, altitude, approach).
 An instruction is a directive for an immediate action (turn left heading 270, descend and maintain, contact tower).
 Paragraph (a) governs clearances; paragraph (b) governs instructions.
-Same compliance duty, slightly different language — and knowing the difference shows you actually read the rule.
+Same compliance duty, slightly different language — and knowing the difference demonstrates that the applicant actually read the rule.

 Saying "Unable" — A Real ATC Pushback, Under § 91.123